ozancinar/poolr/README.md

 ## Description

-The `poolr` package is a collection of functions for pooling the results (i.e., p-values) of tests, which may possibly be dependent.
+The `poolr` package contains functions for pooling/combining the results (i.e., p-values) from (dependent) hypothesis tests.
+Included are Fisher's method, Stouffer's method, the inverse chi-squared method, the Bonferroni method, Tippett's method, and the binomial test.
+Each method can be adjusted based on an estimate of the effective number of tests or using empirically derived null distribution using pseudo replicates.
+For Fisher's, Stouffer's, and the inverse chi-squared method, direct generalizations based on multivariate theory are also available (leading to Brown's method, Strube's method, and the generalized inverse chi-squared method).

 ## Meta